-Students fulfilling requirements for a UWF master's or specialist degree must submit an "Application for Graduation" to their major departments by the application deadline stated in the Academic Calendar.
+Students fulfilling requirements for a UWF master's or specialist degree must submit an "Application for Graduation" online by the application deadline stated in the Academic Calendar.
 Doctoral students apply for graduation the semester prior to the dissertation defense and must apply through the graduate department in the Ed.D.
 Program Office.
 Graduation application forms are available on the Office of the Registrar website.
 Retroactive graduation to a prior semester will not be approved.

 Commencement ceremonies at UWF are held twice a year, fall and spring, for students graduating with a Baccalaureate, Master's, Specialist, or Doctorate degree.
 Doctoral students must be approved by the Graduate School prior to participating in the commencement ceremony.

 Those master's students who plan to graduate in the summer should apply for summer graduation only.
 Prospective summer graduates have the option to participate in either the preceding spring or following fall ceremony.
 Doctoral students intending to graduate in the summer may not participate in the spring ceremony unless the dissertation has been fully approved and participation is approved by the Dean of the Graduate School.
-"Applications for Graduation" should be turned in to the major department by the date stated in the Academic Calendar.
+"Applications for Graduation" should be submitted by the date stated in the Academic Calendar.
 Students will receive information about graduation through their student e-mail accounts.
 Commencement information is also available on the web at uwf.edu/commencement.
 UWF does not have a graduation honors program for master's, specialist, and doctoral students.